haneenmahd/linked/README.md

 # Linked

-A beautiful and simple template to store all your Links 🔗.
+A beautiful and simple template to display all your social links 🔗 but from a dev's perspective.

 <br />